oramirez13/zshrc.txt/README.md

 | `zsh-syntax-highlighting` | Command highlighting | [github.com/zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) |

 > `figlet` and `lolcat` are optional.
 If they are not installed,
-> the banner is skipped gracefully.
+> the banner is skipped.
 If `lolcat` is missing, the
 > personal tag falls back to native Zsh magenta color.

 ---